powmedia/backbone-forms/README.md

 - Changes the type="text" attribute.
 Used for HTML5 form inputs such as `url`, `tel`, `email`.
 When viewing on a mobile device e.g. iOS, this will change the type of keyboard that is opened.
 For example, `tel` opens a numeric keypad.

+**`maxLength`**

+- Changes the "maxlength" attribute.
+Used for limiting the number of characters allowed in the form input.

 <a name="editor-select"/>
 ##Select